visgl/deck.gl/docs/developer-guide/coordinate-systems.md

 # Coordinate Systems

-By default, deck.gl layers interprets positions in the [Web Mercator](https://en.wikipedia.org/wiki/Web_Mercator) coordinate system, so when working with geospatial data (i.e with longitude and latitude encoded positions) deck.gl will automatically interpret any positions correctly.
+By default, deck.gl layers interprets positions in the [Web Mercator](https://en.wikipedia.org/wiki/Web_Mercator) coordinate system (i.e. `[longitude, latitude, altitude]`), so when working with geospatial data (i.e with longitude and latitude encoded positions) deck.gl will automatically interpret any positions correctly.

-In addition, deck.gl layers can be configured to use "meter offset" based local coordinate systems, which can be quite convenient when modelling geographical data on small scales (e.g. city block level).
+In addition, deck.gl layers can be configured to use a selection of alternative coordinate systems, supporting data from e.g. LIDAR sensors, and non-geospatial use cases.

-Naturally, non-geospatial coordinates can also be used when working with non-geospatial data sets.

-Of note is that each deck.gl layer can define its own coordinate system.
-Within the data supplied to a single layer, all positions must be specified in the coordinate system, however data supplied to other layers can be specified in other coordinate system.
+Each deck.gl layer can define its own coordinate system.
+Within the data supplied to a single layer, all positions must be specified in the same coordinate system.
+Layers using different coordinate systems can be composed together, which is very useful when dealing with datasets from different sources.

 ## Supported Coordinate Systems